the capricious role of water

 Glaciers are rivers of ice, found on the coldest slopes of mountains.
 They grow in thickness by snow, which becomes compressed to ice and then to hard ice.
 At a depth of about 50 metres, the hard ice deforms into metamorphic ice, capable of distorting slowly.
 In this manner, the glacier indeed 'flows'.
 For instance, at its bottom and sides, it flows around obstacles, but downward of the obstacle, the negative pressure turns the flowing ice again into hard ice, 'plucking' at the obstacle.
 Glaciers flow faster near the surface than near the bottom.
 Below the summer frost line, glaciers can melt in summer, and below the winter frost altitude, they melt continuously.
 Because ice has a high latent heat (coolth) content, melting happens slowly, and because ice is a good thermo-insulator, it stays cold near the bottom and inside.

 A glacier's erratic behaviour can be thought of as follows:

 thicker ice => faster speed => extends => thinner => slows down => thicker ice

-Much ado is being made of glaciers shrinking due to global warming, but glaciers are not really good indicators because their size also depends on the amount of snowfall and thus the moisture content of the air.
+Much ado is being made of glaciers shrinking due to global warming, but glaciers are not really good indicators because their size mainly depends on the amount of snowfall and thus the moisture content of the air.
 Earlier in this chapter we saw that land use change has a major influence on the water cycle, causing land-locked glaciers to shrink but leaving coastal glaciers unaffected.
 Ironically, most glaciers are land-locked, seemingly supporting the global warming argument.

 When glaciers end in the sea, they may still be 'locked' onto the bedrock